Alchemist (band)

-Alchemist was an Australian progressive metal band from Canberra whose style combined death metal, progressive rock, psychedelic, Eastern, Aboriginal and electronic influences.
-The band formed in 1987 and released six studio albums, an EP and a compilation album.
-Work began on a new EP in 2010 but the band went on an indefinite hiatus and then split up.
+Alchemist was an Australian progressive metal band from Canberra that combined death metal, progressive rock, psychedelic, Eastern, Aboriginal and electronic influences.
+The band formed in 1987 and released six studio albums, an EP, and a compilation album.
+Work began on a new EP in 2010, but the band went on an indefinite hiatus and then split up.
 They are the only group to appear at every Metal for the Brain festival, an event they ran and organised from 1996.
-Alchemist also played at the Big Day Out and toured Europe several times.
+Alchemist played at the Big Day Out and toured Europe several times.

 History

 1987−1992

-Alchemist was formed in 1987 by Adam Agius (lead vocals/guitar) as a death metal act.
-The band released a demo the same year entitled "Eternal Wedlock".
-The band's style was raw and undeveloped, and began to evolve with the addition of new drummer Rodney Holder in 1989.
-The following year, the line-up of Agius, Holder, Andrew Meredith (guitar) and James Preece (bass) recorded a second demo.
-The demo showed the beginning of the band's experimentation with avant-garde arrangements and psychedelic influences inspired by the likes of Pink Floyd and Frank Zappa.
-Another demo was produced in 1991, with Preece replaced by John (The Seal) Bray from another local band called Exceed.
-Alchemist also performed at the first Metal for the Brain festival in Canberra, eventually becoming the only group to feature at every occasion.
-The track "Escapism" from the demo recording was featured the following year on the Roadrunner (Australia) compilation album Redrum, which included other rising metal acts of the time such as Sadistik Exekution, Allegiance, and Shihad.
+Adam Agius (lead vocals/guitar) formed Alchemist as a death metal act in 1987.
+The band released the Eternal Wedlock demo the same year.
+The band's raw and undeveloped style began to evolve with the addition of new drummer Rodney Holder in 1989.
+The following year, the line-up of Agius, Holder, Andrew Meredith (guitar), and James Preece (bass) recorded a second demo.
+The demo showed the band beginning to experiment with avant-garde arrangements and psychedelic influences inspired by Pink Floyd and Frank Zappa.
+Another demo was produced in 1991, with Preece replaced by John (The Seal) Bray from local band Exceed.
+Alchemist performed at the first Metal for the Brain festival in Canberra, becoming the only group to appear in every edition.
+The track "Escapism" from the demo recording was featured the following year on the Roadrunner (Australia) compilation album Redrum, which included other contemporary rising metal acts such as Sadistik Exekution, Allegiance, and Shihad.